-“My mum heard it from the neighbour ladies.
+“I heard it from the neighbours.
 They said your mother lost her mind.”

-“Yeah, they all like to whisper about how my mum lost her mind.
+“Yeah, everyone likes to whisper about how my mum lost her mind.
 They love a good horror story around here.”

 “So, it’s true?
 It’s true that—”

 “That when I was six years old my mother killed my father by breaking his neck with her bare hands and then drowned herself in the loch?
-That they never found her body, just her coat and shoes on the shore?
+That they never found her body, just her coat and shoes on the shore, at the edge of Cairnbawn circle?
 Yeah, it’s true.
 All true.”

 He didn’t want to look into her eyes again.
 He didn’t want to see that hard glint there that proved that she saw him the way everyone else in the village did – a reminder of his mother, the lunatic who’d killed her husband and then herself, abandoning her two children.